boxingbeetle/softfab/src/softfab/docs/reference/api/contents.md

 :   List all tagged configurations and their keys and values.
 Configurations without any tags are omitted.

 `http://factory.company.com/GetTagged?subject=schedule&key=sf.cmtrigger`
-:   List all passive schedules that have a CM trigger filter.
+:   List all triggered schedules that have a CM trigger filter.

 `http://factory.company.com/GetTagged?subject=taskdef&key=sf.req&value=R1&value=R2`
 :   List all task definitions that apply to requirement "R1" or requirement "R2".